rycwilson/code-wars/README.md

-A collection of completed Code Wars exercises ("kata"), organized by difficulty and solution language.
+A collection of completed Code Wars challenges ("kata"), organized by difficulty and solution language.

 [Me on Code Wars](https://www.codewars.com/users/rycwilson)